 Philip Morris International's Market Share in Asia is the ratio of the volume of cigarettes sold by Philip Morris International to the total volume of cigarettes sold in Asia every year.

-We expect the market share to increase gradually to around 30% by the end of the Trefis forecast period with major gains in South Korea, Indonesia and potentially Japan.
+Going forward, we expect the market share to decline further in the short term but increase gradually to around 26.5% by the end of the Trefis forecast period with major gains in South Korea, Indonesia and potentially Japan.

 Trefis considered the following factors for its forecast